KITTI#

 datum project export -f kitti -- --label-map mycolormap.txt

-or you can use original kitti colomap:
+or you can use original kitti colormap:

 datum project export -f kitti -- --label-map kitti